toroduque/terrificu/README.md

-# terrificu
+# Terrificu
-To do list app - Get your shit done
+Simple To do list app that will helps me getting my shit done